Oumou09/car-dealership/README.md

 ## User Stories

--As a user, I want to search for vehicles within a specific price range, so that I can find options that fit my budget.
+- As a user, I want to search for vehicles within a specific price range, so that I can find options that fit my budget.
 - As a user, I want to be able to find vehicles by color, so I can find a vehicles that is my favorite color.
 - As a user, I want to search for vehicles within a specific year range, so that I can find cars that are newer or within a certain age.
 - As a user, I want to search for vehicles within a specific year range, so that I can find cars that are newer or within a certain age.